 ColorOS 7 not only changes things on the surface, visible to all but instead, brings along performance improvements under the hood as well.
 The Hyperboost optimization engine here works in the background to offer around 20% improvement in gaming performance, reduces touch response time by 35%, and reduces power consumption as well.

 On the software front, there are two core gaming components – Game Space and Game Assistant.
-The former was available in ColorOS 6.1 as well but it has been redesigned to make
+The former was available in ColorOS 6.1 as well but it has been redesigned to make it look more appealing to gamers.
+It also has a cool new animation now, which is great.

 Game Assistant has bagged a massive upgrade in ColorOS 7 and can now be seen as a dedicated control center for Pro gamers.
 It now shows the CPU and GPU usage, an FPS counter, battery life, and signal strength alongside the host of toggles to block calls or notifications, record gameplay, and change your voice.
 It’s merely a swipe away and is accessible during most games.